wolfSSL/wolfcrypt-jni/README.md

 ### Revision History
 ---------

+#### wolfCrypt JNI Release 1.4.0 (08/11/2022)

+Release 1.4.0 of wolfCrypt JNI has bug fixes and new features including:

+- Add example directory with one simple ProviderTest example (PR 32)
+- Fix double free of ChaCha pointer (PR 34)
+- Add test cases for ChaCha.java (PR 34)
+- Skip WolfCryptMacTest for HMAC-MD5 when using wolfCrypt FIPS 140-3 (PR 35)
+- Use new hash struct names (wc\_Md5/wc\_Sha/etc) in native code (PR 35)
+- Fix potential build error with non-ASCII apostrophes in Fips.java (PR 36)

 #### wolfCrypt JNI Release 1.3.0 (05/13/2022)

 Release 1.3.0 of wolfCrypt JNI has bug fixes and new features including: